garronej/denoify_ci/README.md

 I advise you to have a special directory at the root of your project where the markdown documentation files are stored.
 It is configured by placing a ``.gitbook.yaml`` file at the root of the repo containing, for example:
 ``root: ./docs/``

+Do not hesitate to request free access to premium features.
+Open source projects are eligible!

 PS: I am not affiliated with GitBook in any way.